JoonasJor/OpenWBT/README.md

 - You have followed the steps in installation.md, including sending, installing, and trusting the certificate
 - The URL is entered exactly, with no typos or missing characters

-## control robot using joystick
+## Control Robot Using Joystick

-1. Press and hold the `power` button on the right joystick briefly to make the robot enter the ready position.
+1. Press the `power` button on the right joystick briefly to make the robot enter the ready position.
-2. Press and hold the `power` button on the right joystick to make the robot enter startup mode.
+2. Press and hold the `power` button on the right joystick for 1 seconds to make the robot enter startup mode.
 3. Press the `A` button on the left joystick to make the robot enter locomotion mode - use the joysticks on both the left and right joysticks to control movement and turning.
 4. In locomotion mode, press the `D` key on the left joystick to stop the robot from walking.
 5. Press the `A` button on the right joystick to make the robot enter body-pose-adjustment mode - use the joysticks on both the left and right joysticks to control squatting, standing, and upper body pitch angles.